AnushkaKamerkar/st2flow/README.md

 ## Installation

-This project uses Lerna and should be considered a "subset" of the [st2web](https://github.com/StackStorm/st2web) project.
+This project uses Lerna and should be considered a "subset" of the [st2web](https://github.com/Coditation/st2web) project.
 It is currently required that the st2web repo be cloned next to the st2flow repo:

 ```
-├── StackStorm
+├── Coditation
 |   ├── st2flow
 |   └── st2web
 ```